 We have been closely monitoring the evolving coronavirus (COVID-19) situation in San Francisco.
 The safety of you, our fans and our employees is of the utmost importance to us.

-Effective Wednesday, March 11 the Fan Lot will be closed on weekends and non-game days until further notice.
+Effective Wednesday, March 11 the Fan Lot will be closed on weekends, game days, and non-game days until further notice.

 Please check back periodically for updates.
 We are sorry for the inconvenience and we thank you for your understanding.